omnistrate-oss/omnistrate-sdk-go/v1/docs/InfraConfigApiAPI.md

 func main() {
 	serviceId := "s-12345678" // string | The service ID
 	id := "ic-12345678" // string | Infra Config ID to operate on
-	productTierVersion := "Numquam cumque at delectus." // string | Product tier version of the infra config to describe.
+	productTierVersion := "Velit repellendus modi ut quasi ut." // string | Product tier version of the infra config to describe.
 If not specified, the latest version is described. (optional) productTierId := "Beatae beatae." // string | ProductTierId of the infra config to describe.
 Needs to specified in combination with the product tier version (optional)

 	configuration := openapiclient.NewConfiguration()